 Storyline – 5.5/10

 Having played the game, and going into it knowing full well it was based on the film, it’s easy to see why it didn’t work as a theatrical release.
-In an alternative series of the events to the first game Ratchet is a mechanic working on planet Veldin when Clank crash-lands, and is found by Ratchet.
-After leaving the planet, and helping to save planet Kerwan from a fleet under the ownership of evil entrepreneur Chairman Drek, the duo are then inaugurated into the Galactic Rangers under the command of their leader, the famed superhero Captain Qwark.
+In an alternative series of the events of the first game Ratchet is a mechanic working on planet Veldin when Clank crash-lands and is found by Ratchet.
+After leaving the planet, and helping to save planet Kerwan from a fleet under the ownership of evil entrepreneur Chairman Drek, the duo is then inaugurated into the Galactic Rangers under the command of their leader, the famed superhero Captain Qwark.
 The rangers then undertake a mission to stop Drek and the commander of his fleet, former Galactic Ranger Dr. Nefarious.
 Having experienced the plot for myself, I was left thinking of it as hugely watered down in comparison to almost every other entry in the series.
 The plot is pretty straightforward and uninspiring, and the comedic element was uncharacteristically weak too.
-On top of that, despite the fact that so many iconic villains of the series have been included in the same game, or perhaps because of it, it left very little room for characterisation between them.
+On top of that, despite the fact that so many iconic villains of the series have been included in the same game, or perhaps because of it, it left very little room for characterization between them.
 None of them stood out to any great extent in comparison to when each of them had been portrayed as the main villain in previous games, and their abrupt actions and lack of personality or in-depth motives make the whole story seem that evermore rushed.
 It was certainly sad to see the likes of Chairman Drek and Dr. Nefarious reduced to what I can only describe as shadows of their former characters, with Percival Tachyon also seemingly forgotten about entirely.

 Originality – 6/10

-As stated, the game is ultimately a collection of previous features found in previous games, and didn’t offer a great deal in terms of introducing new elements to the gameplay; particularly in Clank’s segments, which are more or less a carbon copy of the jobs he had to do in the original game of controlling mini robots to solve puzzles and deal with larger enemies.
+As stated, the game is ultimately a collection of previous features found in previous games and didn’t offer a great deal in terms of introducing new elements to the gameplay; particularly in Clank’s segments, which are more or less a carbon copy of the jobs he had to do in the original game of controlling mini-robots to solve puzzles and deal with larger enemies.
 The majority of where this game’s level of uniqueness lies is in both it’s visuals and weapon design.
 For example, I was particularly impressed with the Pixeliser gun, which turns enemies and characters to 8-BIT renditions of themselves when shot with it.
 Combined with added locations and new enemy designs along with re-mastered versions of old ones, the developers did a fairly good job of rebooting the series, but I do hope they can implement more variety and character development in the next game to re-establish it as one that innovates as well as one that entertains.

-Overall, Whilst I don’t think this is the franchise’s lowest point (by far that honour would go to Ratchet & Clank: Quest for Booty), I initially had a hard time scoring this game in comparison with other entries, but ultimately, I came to the conclusion of it tying with Ratchet & Clank: Nexus.
+Overall, Whilst I don’t think this is the franchise’s lowest point (by far that honor would go to Ratchet & Clank: Quest for Booty), I initially had a hard time scoring this game in comparison with other entries, but ultimately, I came to the conclusion of it tying with Ratchet & Clank: Nexus.
 I like both games equally for different reasons; the re-vamp has a much longer lifespan, but Nexus had more innovation and new gameplay elements, as well as an arena mode, which was regrettably absent from the re-vamp.
 None of this is to say that the reboot is a poor game; to me, it’s a mediocre Ratchet and Clank game, but nevertheless much more enjoyable than many other mainstream games being released at the moment.